Treasury secretary Timothy Geithner and President Barack Obama's economic advisor Larry Summers at the White House, November 2, 2009

 Things could have been handled differently by allowing failing banks to fail and letting the market take care of itself.
 No business is “too big to fail.”
 There will always be competitors ready to absorb the vacuum left by a bankrupted company.

-Not according to Geithner though.
-Market discipline, he professed, “cannot effectively compensate for failures in financial regulation.”
+Not according to Geithner.
+Market discipline, he professed on Monday, “cannot effectively compensate for failures in financial regulation.”
 Yet how different things began to look when that very regulation turns out to be the cause of the problem!

 Today is no exception.
 According to Geithner, throughout the past decades, “the American financial system produced a significant financial crisis every three to five years.”
-Every time, policy makers were “forced” to act, specifically, the Federal Reserve, which consequently lowered interest rates and provided liquidity—only to fail to reverse these policies when things got better, producing, in effect, the next bubble!
+Every time, policymakers were “forced” to act, especially the Federal Reserve which consequently lowered interest rates and provided liquidity — only to fail to reverse those policies when things got better, producing, in effect, the next bubble.

 What will the future look like?
 Reform, Geithner predicted, will “generate innovation, efficiency and economic growth,” because entrepreneurship always prospers under restraint.
 The government will be “channeling savings to finance future innovation,” because Washington bureaucrats know best what investments are viable.